 6. Don't stress too much about the welfare of the Hummingbirds.

 Generally, our winters are mild and the cold snaps are usually not that long.
 Hummingbirds are capable of reducing their body temperature at night and conserving their energy.
 They roost in trees and shrubs and do not use nest boxes or bird houses.
 They need a lot of sucrose (nectar) during the day to keep them going especially in the cold.
-In addition to nectar for fuel, hummingbirds will consume any insects they encounter which help them meet their protein, vitamin and mineral requirements.
+In addition to nectar for fuel, hummingbirds will consume any insects they encounter which help them meet their protein, vitamin, and mineral requirements.
 Insects can be found under bark and plants even during winter cold periods.
-Extended periods of cold such as the one we are experiencing right now, is especially hard on these small birds designed to spend winters in warmer climates.
-Some birds will not make it, however the strong ones will find a way to survive.
+Extended periods of cold are especially hard on these small birds designed to spend winters in warmer climates.
 Continuing to offer nectar is a way in which we can assist them.

 Also consider a water source for the birds in general.
 Birds need water and when everything is frozen water can be hard to find.
 A pan of water that is refreshed with hot water periodically or has a heater or sprout pad under it can be a big help.
 A birdbath with a birdbath heater is great.
 The Nature Shop has these too.

 Not Just Powered by Sugar: The Energetic Strategies of Hummingbirds

 On April 14, 2021, Seattle Audubon and West Coast Birders teamed up to host a conversation with three hummingbird researchers.